 - Mthunzi Nokubeka – Bass

-The performers all have impressive histories.
-The Clermont Community Choir, managed by Wiseman Mkhize, is celebrating its 25th anniversary.
+All the performers had impressive histories.
+The Clermont Community Choir, managed by Wiseman Mkhize, is celebrating its twenty-fifth anniversary.
 The 85-member Choir is the “undefeated champion at the famous prestigious Old Mutual National Choir Festival.”
-The Choir specializes in “different music genres with a special focus on choral, opera, classical, and African Indigenous music”.
-Members vary from scholars, students, and workers to employment-seekers.
+The Choir specializes in “different music genres with a special focus on choral, opera, indigenous, and classical”.
+Members vary from scholars, students, workers, and those unemployed.

 Talented cellist Atistide du Plessis has won many prizes and performed in Zürich, Vienna, Munich, and Berlin.
 Du Plessis is co-principal cellist with the Philharmonic.

-Associate guest conductor Daniel Boico has produced performances all over the world, including the US, Europe, Central and South America, Africa, and Asia.
-He was Assistant Conductor of the New York Philharmonic 2009-2011 and apprentice conductor to former Chicago Symphony Music Director Daniel Barenboim.
+Associate guest conductor Daniel Boico has produced performances worldwide, including the US, Europe, Central and South America, Africa, and Asia.
+He was Assistant Conductor of the New York Philharmonic 2009-2011 and apprentice conductor to Chicago Symphony Music Director Daniel Barenboim.

 Durban City Hall